Introduction

 Seed trays and modules dry out much faster than garden soil.

 Planting out is already stressful for seedlings.
-They have to adjust to new soil, stronger light, wind and root disturbance.

 If you plant them into hot, dry ground at midday, you make that shock much worse.
-This can cause wilting, stalled growth and, in crops like lettuce, spinach, coriander and pak choi, a higher risk of early bolting.
+That can cause wilting, stalled growth and, in crops like lettuce, spinach, coriander and pak choi, a higher risk of early bolting.

 Plant out in the evening, early morning or on a cloudy day where possible.
-Water before and after planting, and use temporary shade if the weather is harsh.

 Growing Spring Varieties in Midsummer